 Appeals against results are generally possible.
 Further information on the objection procedure can be found in the current WMAC regulations on the objection procedure.
-Procedure = Immediate objection (objection must be made directly after the match) at the main referee's table with deposit of a security fee (100).
+Procedure= Immediate objection (objection must be made directly after the fight) at the main referee's table with deposit of a security fee (100€).
 The supervisor must be consulted and will question all referees independently and check the score sheets.
-If the result is incorrect or the referee has made a mistake, the appeal will be upheld and the judgement revised.
-The security fee will also be refunded.
-If the result is correct, the security fee will be retained and the bouts will continue.
+If the result is wrong or the referee has made mistakes, the appeal will be upheld and the judgment revised.
+The security fee will also be .
+If the result is correct, the security fee will be retained and the fights will continue.